 Looking to give your starting kitty a real boost?
-No Deposit Bonuses are a great way to bolster your bankroll without having to fork out cash of your own.
-While this type of bonus is incredibly alluring, it does not come without a catch.
+No Deposit Bonuses are a great way to bolster your bankroll without having to fork out your cash.
+While this bonus is incredibly alluring, it does not come without a catch.
 Like any bonus, there are strict wagering requirements to fulfil before you can withdraw any winnings accrued.
 No Deposit Bonuses tend to have higher wagering restrictions than deposit bonuses and other promotions.

-However, more and more online bookmakers are moving away from No Deposit Bonuses.
-These types of bonuses may attract players who are looking to grab something for nothing and bookmakers have cottoned on to this.
-If you’re lucky enough to bag a bonus without having to make a deposit, it’s advised that you place some actual wagers from your own funds.
-This if you are serious about pocketing any winnings.
+However, online bookmakers are increasingly moving away from No Deposit Bonuses.
+These bonuses may attract players looking to grab something for nothing, and bookmakers have cottoned on to this.
+If you’re lucky enough to bag a bonus without having to make a deposit, it’s advised that you place some actual wagers from your funds.
+This is if you are serious about pocketing any winnings.
 Bookmakers reserve the right to block withdrawals if they feel customers have been taking advantage of promotions.
-So it is not advised to chase No Deposit Bonuses without the intention of continuing to bet at any given site.
+So it is not advised to chase No Deposit Bonuses without intending to continue to bet at any given site.

 The Different Types of No Deposit Bonuses

-The two types of No Deposit bonus are:
+The two types of No Deposit bonuses are:

 - Free Bet – a single bet on a game with restrictions

 - Free Credit – can be split and used multiple ways with no restrictions

 Deposit Bonus is a Welcome Offer for New Customers

 A great way to boost your bankrolling balance is to take advantage of sportsbook deposit bonuses.
 Almost every online bookmakers will offer some introductory offer to first-time users.
 For instance, matched deposit bonuses, the most popular bonus type, offer free bet credits for new customers.